matt-harrison/starwars/README.md

 REFACTOR:
 * code formatting
-  * move ship graphics to separate directory
+  * reimplement isShip as isPropulsive?
   * import all constants from /js/constants/index.js manifest?
   * implement attachNode from classes
   * explicitly map all objects (instead of Object.assign) for readability?